nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * For students,
   * `<school>` field should only contain alphanumeric characters and spaces, and should not be left blank.
 * For tutors,
-  * `<quallification>` field should only contain alphanumeric characters, commas and spaces, and should not be left blank.
+  * `<qualification>` field should only contain alphanumeric characters, commas, and spaces, and should not be left blank.
   * `<institution>` field should only contain alphanumeric characters and spaces, and should not be left blank.

 Examples: